MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: EEG/MEG Measurement Model

-We consider measurements of brain electrical activity by EEG/MEG sensors at a specified time interval.
-The random vector $\y\in\sm$ composed of measurements at a given time instant can be modeled as \cite{VanVeen1997, Mosher1999, Sekihara2008}:
+Let us consider measurements of brain electrical activity by EEG/MEG sensors at a specified time interval.
+The random vector $\y\in\sm$ composed of measurements at a given time instant can be modeled as \cite{VanVeen1997, Mosher1999, Sekihara2008},

-where $H\in\sgen{m}{l}$ is a leadfield matrix of rank $l$ representing leadfields of $l$ sources of interest.
-The vector $\q\in\sgens{l}$ represents electric / magnetic dipole moments of sources of interest.
-Random vector $\n\in\sm$ represents remaining brain activity along with noise recorded at the sensors.
+where $\bm{H}\in\sgen{m}{l}$ is a leadfield matrix of rank $l$ representing leadfields of $l$ sources of interest, $\q\in\sgens{l}$ represents equivalent current (ECD) dipole moments of sources of interest, and $\n\in\sm$ represents remaining brain activity along with noise recorded at the sensors.

-We assume that $\q$ and $\n$ are mutually uncorrelated zero-mean weakly stationary stochastic processes.
-We denote the positive definite covariance matrices of $\q$ and $\n$ as $Q$ and $N$, respectively.
-We note that these assumptions imply that $\y$ is also zero-mean weakly stationary processs with positive definite covariance matrix $R=HQH^t+N.$ We model noise $\n$ as
+Furthermore, we assume that $\q$ and $\n$ are mutually uncorrelated zero-mean weakly stationary stochastic processes.
+We denote the positive definite covariance matrices of $\q$ and $\n$ as $\bm{Q}$ and $\bm{N}$, respectively.
+Note that these assumptions imply that $\y$ is also zero-mean weakly stationary processs with positive definite covariance matrix $\bm{R}=\bm{H}\bm{Q}\bm{H}^t+\bm{N}.$ For the noise $\n$, we consider the following model: